sonic-mate/Portfolio/README.md

 It is required to provide fee payer private key, then user can send nfts without gas payments.

 ### I developed
-- Basic react app connect wallet and send trx
+- Basic react app to connect wallet and send trx
 - Metatransaction builder and sender